DanBaissa/Black-Marble-Utilities/README.md

 you want to adjust.
 The script will process all GeoTIFF files within this directory.
 - `--reference-path ./reference_image.tif`: The path to the GeoTIFF image that will serve as the exposure reference.
 This image should ideally represent the desired visual appearance in terms of lighting and contrast.
 - `--output-directory ./matched_images`: The path to the directory where the exposure-matched images will be saved.
-If this directory does not exist, the script will create it.

 [↩ Back to Top](#table-of-contents)
 ________________________________________

 ### [Country Cropping Script](#country-cropping-script)

 The `Country Cropping` script is designed to tailor raster datasets for country-specific analyses.
-By cropping raster images to the precise geographical boundaries of a chosen country, this tool helps in focusing the analysis on relevant areas, thereby optimizing data handling and processing efforts for tasks that require geographical specificity.

 #### How It Works
-- **Geospatial Cropping**: Leveraging country boundary data (typically from a shapefile or similar geospatial vector format), the script trims raster images so that only the portions falling within the selected country's borders are retained.
+- **Geospatial Cropping**: Leveraging country boundary data, the script trims raster images so that only the portions falling within the selected country's borders are retained.
 This operation reduces the size of the raster files and excludes irrelevant data, making subsequent analyses more efficient and focused.
 - **Batch Processing**: The script processes all raster images within a specified directory, applying the cropping operation to each file.
 This batch processing capability significantly reduces the manual effort required for large datasets.